GeeWee/geewee.github.io/_posts/2020-06-08-death-spirals.md

 I don't think Death Spirals usually correct themselves until you hit rock bottom.
 We just stay in that slow, steady decline, because all the ways to break free are either impossible or requires choices we can't get ourselves to make.

+So here's my plea to you: If you observe someone in a Death Spiral - say something.
+Breaking free without help can be extremely difficult.
+It's okay to ask if someone needs help.

 *Do you have any experiences with death spirals?
 How did you get out of it?
 I'd really like to hear some other opinions or stories!*